cobbler/cobbler/docs/installation-guide.rst

 these packages in and install them along with Cobbler, however it is always best to verify these requirements have been met prior to installing Cobbler or any of its components.

 First and foremost, Cobbler requires Python.
-Any 2.x version should work for 2.8.x releases.
 Since 3.0.0 you will need Python 3.
 Cobbler also requires the installation of the following packages:

 - createrepo_c
 - httpd / apache2